EnriquePires/Hiei/README.md

 # Hiei

-Welcome, here I will put some python code developed during my free time.
+Some basic Python stuff i do on my free time.